YangXiaozhou/yangxiaozhou.github.io/_posts/2020-09-27-detecting-covid19-using-cnn.md

 CT scans have been used to screen and diagnose COVID-19, especially in areas where swab test resources are severely lacking.
 The goal of this data challenge is to diagnose COVID-19 using chest CT scans.
 Therefore, we need to build a **classification model** that can classify patients to COVID or NonCOVID based on their chest CT scans, **as accurately as possible**.

 ## What's provided?
 Relatively even number of COVID and NonCOVID images are provided to train the model.
-While meta-information of these images are also provided, they will not be provided during testing.
+While meta-information of these images is also provided, they will not be provided during testing.
 The competition also requires that the model's training with provided data must take less than one hour.

 - Training data set
     - 251 COVID-19 CT images